Do you know you can turn your favorite summer snack into watermelon jelly?

 Stir in the pectin and sugar mixture.
 Then, slowly add the rest of the sugar, stirring well after each cup.

 Let the liquid come back to a rolling boil and boil for 1-2 minutes while stirring continuously.
+Add in the lemon juice.

 Remove from heat and ladle into jars.
 You will typically get 7 to 8 half-pint jars with one recipe.